 I am an archivist, data visualist, memory mapper, and food scholar.

-I am pursuing a career in metadata and digital humanities librarianship.
-This May, I will earn my MSLIS degree from Pratt Institute, with an Advanced Certificate in Spatial Analysis & Design.
-My academic research focuses on embodied, emotional, and cultural experiences of data and archival information.
+I am pursuing a career in archives, metadata, and digital humanities librarianship.
+I earned my MSLIS degree from Pratt Institute in 2024, with an Advanced Certificate in Spatial Analysis & Design.
+My research focuses on embodied, emotional, and cultural experiences of data and archival information.

 Projects